Nazareth (Asunción)

 Nazareth is a neighbourhood (barrio) of Asunción, Paraguay.
-It is a relatively new neighborhood that arose from the need for an expansion of Asunción.
+It is a relatively new neighborhood which arose from the need for an expansion of Asunción.
 Its origin dates back to the 1930s.

 Population

 The neighbourhood Nazareth has a total of 7,133 inhabitants, 45.7% male and 54.3% female.
 The population density is approximately 5,780 people/km^{2}.

 Climate

 Nazareth has a tropical climate.
 The average temperature is 28°C in the summer, and 19°C in the winter.
 The prevailing winds are North and South.
 The average annual rainfall is 1700 mm.